harshthegoose/Bellabeat-Case-Study/README.md

 ● I started with uploading the files to BigQuery.
 I uploaded all 7 datasets mentioned above.

-● I used Looker Studio to make visualizations using the tables created from SQL queries as it was easy to transport the temporary tables from BigQuery to Looker studios.
+● I used Looker Studio to make visualizations using the tables created from SQL queries as it was easy to transport the temporary tables from BigQuery to Looker Studios.